occlum/occlum/README.md

 While Occlum was originally designed by and incubated inside Intel, it is NOT an official Intel product.

-The original source code was released by Intel in a BSD-licensed project named [SGX Multi-Process Library Operating System (SGXMPLOS)](https://github.com/occlum/sgxmplos).
-As the vendor-neutral, community-driven successor of SGXMPLOS, Occlum project is where all future development happens.

 ## Contributors

-The creators of Occlum (or SGXMPLOS) project are
+The creators of Occlum project are
   * Hongliang Tian and Shoumeng Yan from Intel; and
   * Youren Shen, Yu Chen, and Kang Chen from Tsinghua University.